karolpat/Final-Project-CodersLab/README.md

 ### Prerequisites

-This project uses Spring Boot, Maven and MySQL.
-Changing application.properties you can set the server port that is
+This project uses Spring Boot, Hibernate, Maven and MySQL and Thymeleaf as a base for views.
+Changing application.properties you can set the server port that is by default
 ```
 5555
 ```
-by default and database is named
+and database is named
 ```
 final
 ```